 Do you feel like your child has missed out on social interactions and opportunities since the pandemic started?
 If you do, you are not alone.
-The COVID-19 pandemic has disrupted this important part of life by putting a pause on many vital sources of social exposure.
+At Speech Sisters, we know the COVID-19 pandemic has disrupted this important part of life by putting a pause on many vital sources of social exposure.
 Children have experienced a multitude of missed social opportunities like playdates, birthday parties, participating in team sports and engaging in routine school day activities.
 All of these social opportunities play a crucial role in helping children master necessary life skills like making friends, taking turns, sharing, cooperating, problem-solving, and perspective-taking.

 Despite all the missed opportunities since the pandemic began, the good news is this… Parents have so much power when it comes to building a solid social language foundation.
 Yes, many social skills are learned through real life social interactions which our little ones have missed out on, but there is so much that you can do at home with your child to get them up to speed!
 Here are four ways that you can help to support social skills and build social resilience for your child:

 As the caregiver, you have the opportunity to model various social skills during your everyday routines.
 Research proves that showing, rather than telling, can be one of the best ways for kids to learn a new skill.
 You can model social skills while interacting with others in front of your child or while interacting directly with your child.
 The more you model these skills during your everyday routines, the more your child will become familiar with them and in turn, begin to generalize them independently!
 Here are some of our favorite social skills to model:

 - GREETINGS: Try to be friendly and wave to others when saying “hi” and “bye”.

 - PERSONAL SPACE: Demonstrate appropriate personal space.

 - TOUCH: Physically demonstrate appropriate ways to be close to or touch others.
 You can also explain this verbally, “Hands are not for hitting, but hands can give a high five!”